 A 30-day limit to report a winning ticket had come and gone.
-The company had no legal obligation to pay shattering the couple's dreams and putting a strain on their marriage.
+The company had no legal obligation to pay to shatter the couple's dreams and putting a strain on their marriage.

 Her husband had been dreaming of leaving his job, buying a house and starting a family.
 Not forgetting the new Porsche or Audi!

-Their combined earnings of £34,000 seemed all the smaller in the shadow of the £3 million prize.
+Their combined earnings of £34,000 seemed all the smaller in the shadow of the £3 million prizes.

-Not surprisingly, the couple believe the rules are too rigid and that Camelot hasn't treated them fairly.
+Not surprisingly, the couple believes the rules are too rigid and that Camelot hasn't treated them fairly.